 Critical information infrastructure operators

 Article 37 of the Cyber Security Law (CSL) requires operators of critical information infrastructure (CIIOs) that collect either personal data or ‘important data’ in China to store that data within China.
 Neither type of data can be transferred overseas without prior regulatory approval having undergone a security assessment, and subject also to demonstrating a genuine business need.
-Article 37 provides that the rules for conducting the security assessment are to be jointly formulated by the Cybersecurity Administration (CSA) and the “relevant departments of the State Council”.
+Article 37 provides that the rules for conducting the security assessment are to be jointly formulated by the Cyberspace Administration of China (CAC) and the “relevant departments of the State Council”.
 However, despite the CSL having been effective since June 2017, no procedure for obtaining approval and no standards for the security assessment have ever been implemented.

 The CSL does not define critical information infrastructure (CII), and this category of information network has never been comprehensively detailed since.
 Indeed, until the recent promulgation of the CII Regulations there had been no definitive statement as to what constitutes CII.
 In the meantime, it is understood anecdotally that the various Chinese cyber security agencies and sectoral regulators have been advising CIIOs of their status for the past several years based on individual determinations (a practice confirmed by Article 20 of the Measures for Cybersecurity Review, which took effect in June 2020).

-Article 31 of the CSL adopted the generalised description of CII from the CSA’s Cyberspace Security Strategy from December 2016; namely that CII is “information infrastructure that affects national security, the national economy and people’s livelihoods, such that, if data is leaked, damaged or loses its functionality, national security and public interests may be seriously harmed”.
+Article 31 of the CSL adopted the generalised description of CII from the CAC’s Cyberspace Security Strategy from December 2016; namely that CII is “information infrastructure that affects national security, the national economy and people’s livelihoods, such that, if data is leaked, damaged or loses its functionality, national security and public interests may be seriously harmed”.

 From the National Information Security Standardisation Technical Committee (TC 260)’s Method of Boundary Identification for Critical Information Infrastructure issued in August 2020 and Article 9 of the CII Regulations, among other sources, it is possible to extract a non-exhaustive list of industry sectors and business areas that may be liable to be categorised as CII: